-To get to the Beaches by public transportation, take one of the city's streetcars, such as the 501, which heads straight down Queen Street, giving you a cheap tour of one of Toronto's most famous streets.
-Toronto's streetcar routes operate in the classic style on street tracks shared with car traffic; they are not heritage streetcars run for tourism or nostalgic purposes.Continue to 9 of 11 below.
+To get to The Beaches by public transportation, take one of the city's streetcars, such as the 501, which heads straight down Queen Street, giving you a cheap tour of one of Toronto's most famous streets.
+Toronto's streetcar routes operate in the classic style on street tracks shared with car traffic; they are not heritage streetcars run for tourism or nostalgic purposes.

-The Market Gallery at St. Lawrence Market explores Toronto history and culture and is always free.
+The Museum of Contemporary Canadian Art (MOCCA) has Free Friday Nights from 5 p.m. to 9 p.m., and the Market Gallery at St. Lawrence Market, which explores Toronto history and culture, is always free.

-Centre Island is600 acres of parkland.
+Centre Island is 820 acres of parkland.
 Other than the ferry ride, there's no cost, but a small amusement park, restaurants, and other attractions may lure you to open up your wallet.
 Keep the budget in check by bringing a picnic lunch or take advantage of the fire pits and barbecue.